jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

 - Facets : a useful way to present users with filtering criteria based on field values in a result set
     - To use facets, you must specify facetable fields
 - Sorting results : by default : relevance
+- Facetable vs Filterable :
+    - **Facetable** Fields (Category, Brand) are used to provide an overview and navigational aid, allowing users to refine their search based on the distribution of search results across predefined categories or attributes.
+    - **Filterable** Fields (Price, Rating) offer precise control over which search results are returned, based on specific criteria defined by the user.
 - Search as you type
     - Retrieval
     - Autocomplete